 Who This Is For

 Developers building with AI coding agents You're using Cursor, Claude Code, or Codex.
-Your agents are producing code that doesn't fit the existing system.
+According to GitHub's 2025 Octoverse report, 80% of new developers use Copilot in their first week — yet your agents are producing code that doesn't fit the existing system.
 Rework is piling up because the specs you're giving them don't account for what's already in the repo.
 Tekk fixes the spec layer — analysis first, then a plan the agent can actually execute correctly.
+For teams running multiple agents across a workflow, ai agent orchestration depends on this same codebase grounding at every stage.

 Founders and solo builders You're the only engineer.
 You don't have a senior architect to review whether your plan fits the existing code.
 Tekk reads your codebase and acts as that second set of eyes before you build — not after.

 Small teams without dedicated architects Your team moves fast.
 Nobody has time to manually review whether a new feature conflicts with existing patterns.
+Research from Faros AI found that teams with high AI adoption complete 21% more tasks but see PR review time increase by 91% — the bottleneck shifts to human approval.
 Tekk's codebase analysis surfaces those conflicts before they become bugs, rework, or production incidents.

 What Is an AI Codebase Analysis Tool?